-In order to pass the course, it is compulsory to take the theory exam and the submission of the practice reports and examination of the laboratory practices.
-In order to pass the practice part, it is essential to have submitted the reports correctly.
+In order to pass the course, it is compulsory to take the theory exam and the practice exam and the submission of the two practice reports.
+In order to pass the practice part, it is essential to have submitted the reports correctly (PASS).
 In addition, a minimum of 4 points out of 10 is required in both the theory exam and in the practice mark.
 The final mark is obtained by applying the following formula, provided that the abovementioned criterion is met: